sachinsinghi/GUI-docs/HTML/getting-started/collaboration.md

 		<p class="content-text">
 			If you find a bug that we've missed, then please notify us.
 Head over to the <a href="https://github.com/WestpacCXTeam/GUI-source" target="_blank">issue section</a> in our repo and create an issue.
 Make sure that you describe the bug as accurately as you can.
-You can even upload a screenshot and include your system details to make it easier for us to recreate the bug and fix it.
+Please upload a screenshot and include your system details to make it easier for us to recreate the bug and fix it.
 		</p>
 		<p class="content-text">
 			If you find a bug and would like to fix it yourself or already have fixed it in the course of your project, we are very happy to accept